The Role of the AD FS Configuration Database

 When you deploy a federation server farm using WID, some features of AD FS may not be available.
 To have access to the full feature set when you configure your server farm, consider using Microsoft SQL Server to store the AD FS configuration database instead.
 For more information, see AD FS Deployment Topology Considerations.

 This section describes important concepts that describe how the WID federation server farm replicates data between a primary federation server and secondary federation servers. .

 Primary federation server

-A primary federation server is a computer running Windows Server 2008 or Windows Server 2008 R2 that has been configured in the federation server role with the AD FS 2.0 Federation Server Configuration Wizard and that has a read/write copy of the AD FS configuration database.
-The primary federation server is always created when you use the AD FS 2.0 Federation Server Configuration Wizard and select the option to create a new Federation Service and make that computer the first federation server in the farm.
+A primary federation server is a computer running Windows Server 2012 or higher that has been configured with the federation server role using the AD FS Federation Server Configuration Wizard and that has a read/write copy of the AD FS configuration database.
+The primary federation server is always created when you use the AD FS Federation Server Configuration Wizard and select the option to create a new Federation Service and make that computer the first federation server in the farm.
 All other federation servers in this farm, also known as secondary federation servers, must synchronize changes that are made on the primary federation server to a copy of the AD FS configuration database that is stored locally.

 Secondary federation servers

 Secondary federation servers store a copy of the AD FS configuration database from the primary federation server, but these copies are read-only.
 Secondary federation servers connect to and synchronize the data with the primary federation server in the farm by polling it at regular intervals to check whether data has changed.
 The secondary federation servers exist to provide fault tolerance for the primary federation server while acting to load-balance access requests that are made in different sites throughout your network environment.

 How the AD FS configuration database is synchronized